intmus/inttheory22-23/_03-triads-7chords-leadsheet/a2-triads.md

   - M and m are more familiar whereas A and d are newer and "weirder," have altered 5ths

 **ID inversions?**
-- Root position = "a stack of thirds"
-- Labeled using the intervals between the notes (not specific enough: what really matters?)
-  - Eliminating duplicates, extra octaves--what matters most is the bass/bottom note of the triad
+- Root position: starting point (stacked thirds)
+  - Determine the quality of the third and the quality of the fifth to find the quality of the chord.
+- 1st inversion: take the root and move it to the top (3rd is on the bottom)
+- 2nd inversion: take the third and move it to the top (5th is on the bottom)

+- The only thing that determines your inversion is the lowest/bass pitched note.
+*(note that when actually labeling inversions, the numbers will be superscript and stacked)*

 **ID closed vs open voicing?**
 - Closed voicing = closest notes can be notated together on a staff, open = spread out?
 (No: "spread out" is not specific enough)